decode-mayank/CSV_AI_BOT/README.md

 1. We use pytest to run automated test
    Test file should have prefix test_

-   To run test: cd resmed && pytest
+   To run test: cd app && pytest
-   To run test with print messages: cd resmed && pytest -s
+   To run test with print messages: cd app && pytest -s

    If you face any error with pytest:
    Example: